robylynn/ra-frontend-backup/docs/development_notes.md

 TODO
 Make new endpoints for ROS JSON only data for database Fix analog plot
-Parse UI configuration on startup to render frontend
+Parse IO configuration on startup to render frontend Create UI configuration structure and store in database